anthonydahanne/terracotta-db-cloud/kubernetes/aws-kops/README.md

     kubectl proxy

+If you have any doubts, go have a look at the [dashboard official documentation](https://github.com/kubernetes/dashboard/wiki/Accessing-Dashboard---1.7.X-and-above)

 ### DANGER ZONE !
 Once you're done with your cluster, don't forget to delete all AWS resources :